Hoa people: Northern and Southern dynasties (1533–1597)

-Restored Lê (1533–1789)
+Nguyễn Lords (1533–1789)

 Han Chinese Ming dynasty refugees numbering 3,000 came to Vietnam at the end of the Ming dynasty.
 They opposed the Qing dynasty and were fiercely loyal to the Ming dynasty.
 Vietnamese women married these Han Chinese refugees since most of them were soldiers and single men.
 Their descendants became known as Minh Hương and they strongly identified as Chinese despite influence from Vietnamese mothers.
 They did not wear Manchu hairstyle unlike later Chinese migrants to Vietnam during the Qing dynasty.